octree-nn/ognn-pytorch/README.md

     ```

    Note that this process is relatively slow, it may take several days to finish
    converting all the meshes from ShapeNet.
-And for simplicity, I did not use
-   multiprocessing of Python to speed up.
-If the speed is a matter, you can
+You can also execute the script by
-   simultaneously execute multiple Python commands manually by specifying the
-   `start` and `end` index of the mesh to be processed.
-An example is shown as
+   manually specifying the `start` and `end` index of the mesh to be processed.
-   follows:
+   An example is shown as follows:

     ```bash
     python tools/shapenet.py --run convert_mesh_to_sdf --start 10000 --end 20000